JvanKatwijk/qt-dab/README.md

 (Of course the color(s) used in the spectrum display can be set by the user).

-The technical widget displays information about the selected (audio) service.
+The technical widget displays information about the selected (audio) service, as shown in the picture.

 ![6.1](/technical-widget.png)

 While the main widget shows the services in the **currently selected** channel, there is a separate widget for displaying **favorites**.
-Names of services on the ensemble display can be added to the favorites list by clicking on it with the right hand mouse button.
+A  service name from the ensemble display can be added to the favorites list by clicking on it with the right hand mouse button.

 ![6.2](/favorites-widget.png)

 Different from previous versions, a **single widget**, the spectrum widget, contains (almost) all of the scopes and displays.